mvdan/gofumpt/README.md

 `gofumpt` is a replacement for `gofmt`, so you can simply `go get` it as described at the top of this README and use it.

-When using an IDE or editor with Go integration based ono `gopls`, it's best to configure the editor to use the `gofumpt` support built into `gopls`.
+When using an IDE or editor with Go integration based on `gopls`, it's best to configure the editor to use the `gofumpt` support built into `gopls`.

 The instructions below show how to set up `gofumpt` for some of the